mist-devel/mist-binaries/cores/fpgagen/README.txt

 no functional changes.
 But it might be worthwile to check both versions in case of compatibility issues.

-Furthermore that version adds support for [YPbPr cables](https://github.com/mist-devel/mist-board/wiki/YPbPr_Cable).
+Furthermore that version adds support for YPbPr cables (see https://github.com/mist-devel/mist-board/wiki/YPbPr_Cable).

 ==== Installing the core ====
 This core does not support the MiST menu, i.e. F12 key.